-5. Save your changes and exit the vi editor:
+- 5. Save your changes and exit the vi editor: - :wq 6.
+Restart the Portal: sudo systemctl restart nxportal

 Note that the actual time for triggering the nightly computation depends on how you configure the time zone of the Portal and the Engines.